To contact the CWHL, email Glen Madeja, Executive Director at email@example.com

 About the Staff

-Janet has served as Volunteer Archivist for the Frances Willard Memorial Library & Archives since 2007.
+Janet has served as Volunteer Archivist for the Frances E. Willard Memorial Library and WCTU Archives since 2007.
 Prior to that, starting in 2004, she served the Frances Willard Historical Association as a docent, a Board member, and a past President.
 As Archivist, she has worked to make the resources of the Willard Archives available to an ever-increasing number of researchers worldwide (on site or by email): scholars, college students, middle-school History Fair participants, and the general public.
-She has been the Assistant University Archivist at Northwestern University since 1998, is a Certified Archivist, and has held leadership roles in local, regional, and national professional organizations.
+Janet recently retired from 23 years of serving as the Assistant University Archivist at Northwestern University.
+She is a Certified Archivist, and has held leadership roles in local, regional, and national professional organizations.
 She has an MA in History from Loyola University Chicago; her research focuses on 19th-century social reform.